mohammadabidhafiz1294/physics-note/PHYSICS/4 Y/404 Solid state physics/Dielectric Properties(CH-01).md

   $$D = \epsilon_0 E + P$$
   In CGS units ($esu$), this is:
   $$D = E + 4 \pi P$$
-  where $$P$$ represents the dipole moment per unit volume, induced by the external field.
+  where $P$ represents the dipole moment per unit volume, induced by the external field.

 ##### Microscopic Interpretation
 The induced polarization arises from three contributions: